 The DSL/DDSL monitors the quality of safeguarding files through auditing case files regularly.
-Appropriate and regular supervision takes place with the DSL and may be extended to other members of staff to support staff wellbeing, if we deem this appropriate.
+Appropriate and regular case supervision takes place with the DSL and may be extended to other members of staff to support staff wellbeing, if we deem this appropriate.
+Staff have the opportunity to talk about their feelings and wellbeing with other staff if they wish to.

 The DSL/DDSL will refer cases of suspected abuse to the local authority children's social care, as required, and support other staff to make these referrals.
-We understand the importance of attending case conferences and core group meetings as well as Child in Need meetings.
+The DSL/DDSL understand the importance and need for attendance at Child Protection Case Conferences (both Initial and Review) and core group meetings as well as Child in Need meetings.
+The DSL/DDSL will represent education at these meetings and prior to conference, whether attending or not, MUST complete the Education Report.